runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 Selkie fae can hold their breath almost as long (close to an hour) in their human form as in their seal form.

 Selkie clanns are found throughout coastal Mhidda, but are most common on the Dhaigean Isles and in the extreme northern reaches of the mainland.
+Of the Midh'fae, selkies tend to be the most hospitible.
 A handful of clans can also be found across the Dragon’s Teeth archepelago, as the only Ael' inhabitants of those isles.
+These are somewhat more savage than the other clans.

 ## Jungle Tribes (Xhal'fae)